ycpeng8/.doom.d/README.md

 # Doom Emacs configuration file

-This is my private configuration file.
+This is my private configuration file of doom emacs.